supadata-ai/n8n-nodes-supadata/README.md

 ## Usage

 1. Create a new workflow in n8n.
-2. Add a Supadata node to your workflow
+2. Add a Supadata node to your workflow.
-3. Enter your API key.
+3. Authenticate using your Supadata API key via n8n’s credentials interface.
 4. Select the action you want to perform, and enter the required fields.
 5. Execute the node.